LuisCombarizaGit/RestaurantWebsite/README.md

 # RestaurantWebsite
-A Small restaurant website created to show some of knowledge in web programing.
+A small restaurant website created to show some of knowledge in web programing.
 ![](RestaurantPic.jpg)